 Lowlights for brown hair are one or two shades darker sections of colors dyed into a brown base color.
-These streaks are basically the opposite of the highlights.
-Lowlights add natural-looking volume and dimension to your mane by creating shadows and depth all over.
+These streaks are the opposite of the highlights.
+But what are lowlights in hair for?
+These add natural-looking volume and dimension to your mane by creating shadows and depth.

-Traditional foiling or the modern balayage technique usually gets the job done for lowlights.
+Traditional foiling or the modern balayage technique usually does the job for lowlights.
 Finding the right shade to balance and blend seamlessly into your natural brunette base should be your first mission, and to do this, you’ll need an expert hair colorist to guide you.

 Waves partner well with lowlights because of the multi-dimensional effect they create.
-By leaning into the dark side, you can avoid a monotonous look and give your hair an instant boost.
+By leaning into the dark side, you can avoid a monotonous look and boost your hair instantly.

-Brunette babes Bella Hadid, Kim Kardashian, and Sofia Vergara all tried doing this hair color trick, and their locks never looked any sexier!
+Brunette babes Bella Hadid, Kim Kardashian, and Sofia Vergara tried this hair color trick, and their locks never looked any sexier!

 Before your next hair appointment, get some ideas by checking out these stunning photos of lowlights for brown hair!